ZMedia Purwodadi

 Building a Culture of Digital Wellness

-Digital wellness is most effective when it becomes part of school culture, not just individual lessons.
+Digital wellness is most efficient when it becomes part of school culture, not just individual lessons.
 Key steps include:

 • Leadership commitment to balanced technology use